MyShiLingStar/ACNHPokerCore/README.md

     * Added extra spacing options for variation spawn.
     * Added item activate/deactivate in Map Dropper.
     * Minor bug fixes every where.
+* R22
+    * Added "RoadRoller" for terrain editing.
+    * Added "Chat Sender" for sending custom chat.
+    * Added the "Manual Mode" in RoadRoller.
+    * Added the "Custom Design Mode" in RoadRoller.
+    * Added the "River Mouth fix" in RoadRoller.
+    * Added the "Invisible support" for hanging bridges in RoadRoller.
+    * Added remove building to Bulldozer.
+    * Added HHP acres to Bulldozer.
+    * Code cleanup and bug fixes

 ## Ely's Changes: